epishova/Structured-Streaming-Cassandra-Sink/blog_draft.md

 Spark Structured Streaming has been marked stable in 2017.
 So, it is relatively new API and not all features are there yet.
 For example, there are a few types of built-in output sinks: file, kafka, console, and memory sinks.
-However, if you’d like to output the results of your streaming computation into a database you  would need to use the foreach sink and implement the interface ForeachWriter.
-As of Spark 2.1, this is available only for Scala and Java.
+However, if you’d like to output the results of your streaming computation into a database you  would need to use the `foreach` sink and implement the interface `ForeachWriter`. **As of Spark 2.3.1, this is available only for Scala and Java**.

 Here, I assume that you've already figured out how Structured Streaming works in outline, and know how to read and process your streaming data, and now are ready to output it into a database.
 If some of the above steps are unclear, there is a number of